codemis/sports-api-display-script/README.md

-# Raspberry Pi Script
+# Raspberry Pi Script: Sports API Display

-Setting up the code to display the sports scores from the API.
+Setting up the code to display the sports scores from [the API](https://github.com/codemis/sports-api).

 ## Install Python